Liu Clan Shrine

 The Liu Clan Shrine (劉家宗祠 (刘家宗祠, Liú Jiā Zōngcí)) is an ancestral shrine in Liouying District, Tainan, Taiwan.

 History

 The construction of the shrine started in 1867 and was completed in 1871.

 Architecture

 The shrine is housed in a single-story building, with the whole complex spanning over an area of 2,644 m^{2}.
 Many of the materials used for the construction of the shrine were imported from Mainland China, excluding the roof tiles.
 The shrine consists of 16 rooms.

 Transportation

-The building is accessible within walking distance west of Liuying Station of Taiwan Railways.
+The building is accessible within walking distance west of Liuying Station of Taiwan Railway.